GaloisInc/BESSPIN-Tool-Suite/fett/cwesEvaluation/PPAC/README.md

 ------------------

+## Notes on P1s ##

+Given that for P1s, SSITH only supports FreeRTOS (and neither safeRTOS nor secureRTOS), and FreeRTOS provides neither of the following:
+    - A standard access control system
+    - Access Control List (ACL)
+    - POSIX compliant
+    - Users control
+    - Standard filesystem
+PPAC tests will be restrained for UNIX systems.

 ## Scoring Approach ##

 Each test part gives a score from the testgen Enum `SCORES` object based on the subjective estimation of the